Kelly Moody is the main curator behind of sedge and salt

 She grew up in southern Virginia, a small town in the Piedmont near the border of North Carolina in tobacco and muscadine country.
-She went to her grandma's house daily, where fresh biscuits and iced tea were a regular necessity.
-Her other grandma was a stubborn and determined plant lady who started a nursery business on the outskirts of the small rural town, which remained open for almost 50 years.
+She went to her grandma's house daily as a child, where fresh biscuits and iced tea were a regular necessity.
+Her other grandma was a determined plant lady who started a nursery business on the outskirts of their small rural town, which remained open for almost 50 years.
 Kelly grew up hiding with her sister in the tropical greenhouses and taking craft classes in the small nursery workshop.
-These experiences of working with plants and creating followed Kelly into her adulthood.
+These experiences of being on the family farm, working with plants and creating followed Kelly into her adulthood.

-Why sedge and why salt?
+why sedge and why salt?

 in botany, one way to tell a sedge from a rush, is to note the 'edges' of sedge vs. the 'roundness' of rushes